Meaning of PBS in Health and Social Care

 Positive performance is at the core of PBS, which involves providing positive consequences for a specific behaviour that increase the likelihood of that behaviour being repeated in the future.

-It’s crucial to remember that PBS, with its proactive approach, focuses on building and developing skills instead of punishing individuals for behaviours that challenge them.
-Moreover, PBS believes that negative reinforcement increases challenging behaviour and does not improve an individual’s quality of life.
+It’s crucial to remember that PBS, with its proactive approach, focuses on building and developing skills instead of punishing people for their behavioural challenges.
+Moreover, PBS believes that negative reinforcement increases challenging behaviour and does not improve a person’s quality of life.

-Therefore, positive reinforcement can be a powerful tool to help individuals learn new patterns and ways to communicate their needs while eliminating challenging behaviour.
-Lastly, when professionals use positive reinforcement during their time together, individuals are more likely to feel empowered to engage in positive behaviour and develop their skills.
+Therefore, positive reinforcement can be a powerful tool to help people learn new patterns and ways to communicate their needs while eliminating challenging behaviour.
+Lastly, when professionals use positive reinforcement during their time together, people are more likely to feel empowered to engage in positive behaviour and develop their skills.

 Partnership and Teamwork

-The strength and nature of the relationship between the support workers and the individual requiring support are crucial.
-Although support workers and carers should always strive to establish a professional interpersonal connection, it’s crucial for the individual requiring support to see the carer as a friend.
+The strength and nature of the relationship between the support workers and the person requiring support are crucial.
+Although support workers and carers should always strive to establish a professional interpersonal connection, it’s vital for the person needing support to see the carer as a friend.
 This builds trust, comfort, and rapport that can later benefit the person’s behaviour and overall support.

 Building this relationship can also help identify specific behaviours, likes, dislikes, potential risks and triggers, which will later benefit the proactive strategies of Positive Behaviour Support.